 About the research

-Multiple research areas now support the idea that embodiment is an underpinning of cognition, suggesting new discovery and learning approaches by full-body engagement with the virtual environment.
-Improvisation and immediate reflection on the experience itself, which are common creative strategies in artist training and practice, are considered central when inventing something new.
+Multiple research areas now support the idea that embodiment is an underpinning of cognition, suggesting new discovery and learning approaches through full-body engagement with the virtual environment.
+Furthermore, improvisation and immediate reflection on the experience itself, common creative strategies in artist training and practice, are central when inventing something new.
 In this research, a new embodied design method, entitled Performative prototyping, has been developed to enable interdisciplinary collective design processes in CMRE’s and offers a vocabulary of multiple perspectives to reflect on its outcomes.

-Study also finds that engineering education values creativity in design processes, but often disregards the potential of full-body improvisation in generating and refining ideas, reversely artists lack the technical know-how to utilize mixed-reality technologies in their design process.
+Studies also find that engineering education values creativity in design processes, but often disregards the potential of full-body improvisation in generating and refining ideas.
+Conversely, artists lack the technical know-how to utilize mixed-reality technologies in their design process.
 This know-how from multiple disciplines is thus combined and explored in this research, connecting concepts and discourse from human-computer interaction and media- and performance studies.

-This research is a collaboration between the University of Twenthe, Utrecht University and HKU University of the Arts Utrecht.
-It has been partly financed by a scholarship from the Dutch Research Council (NWO).
+This research is a collaboration of the University of Twente, Utrecht University, and HKU University of the Arts Utrecht.
+This research is partly financed by the Dutch Research Council (NWO).